 - This is an open chat of a general nature.
 It is not intended to be a place to ask for medical advice or personal health problems.
 If you need advice for an individual medical issue, we suggest you make an appointment with an accredited practicing dietitian (APD) or your health care professional.

 - We value openness and transparency.
 If we mention products by brand, this does not imply an endorsement of any kind from our EatKit group.
-If you work for or act as consultant to a particular food or food category, please declare your interest so we can listen to what you say within that context.
+If you work for or act as consultant or ambassador, please declare your interest so we can listen to what you say within that context.

 If you have additional questions or comments, send a Direct Message (DM) to us via Twitter at either @EmmaStirling or @Foodwatch.